Outstanding Blue and Taupe Nursery with DIY Copycat Baby Bedding

 Baby blue taupe and white baby nursery decor with homemade crib bedding set.

-I am "knocked out" by this baby boy's adorable blue and taupe nursery.
-Actually, that may very well be an understatement; I am totally in love with the color scheme, the furniture, the crib set, everything.
+I absolutely had to share this baby boy's adorable blue and taupe nursery with all of you.
+To say it "knocked me out" may be an understatement.
+I am in love with the color scheme, the furniture, the crib set, the DIY curtains and covered ottoman projects, just everything.

-From the faux table that Jane scored at Goodwill and transformed to the DIY copycat baby bedding set that her ultra-talented mother-in-law sewed especially for her grandbaby; everything is just perfect.
+From the faux table that Jane scored at Goodwill and transformed to the DIY copycat baby bedding set that her ultra-talented mother-in-law sewed especially for her grandchild; everything is just perfect.

 Go Here to See More